bdholt1/CarND-Vehicle-Detection/writeup.md

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes

-![alt text][data_examples.png]
+![Data examples][image1]

 From the Dalal Triggs 2005 paper I got the sense that the color space doesn't make much difference to performance, so I focused my effort on exploring the various parameters to the HOG feature.
 After reading in images, I converted them to grayscale and flipped them horizontally to duplicate the dataset.

 The dataset contains 17936 non-vehicle images and 17944 vehicle images.

 Here is an example using grayscale and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-![HOG Visualisation][hog_visualisation.png]
+![HOG Visualisation][image2]

 ####2.
 Choosing HOG parameters.